William Driscoll Gosset

+Major-General William Driscoll Gosset FRSE (also Gossett; 13 April 1822 – 19 May 1899) was a British Royal Engineers officer who was one of seven officers of the elite Royal Engineers, Columbia Detachment, that founded British Columbia as the Colony of British Columbia (1858–1866); and who served as 6th Surveyor General of Ceylon.

 Early life

-He was born in Charleville, County Cork into a prominent Anglo-Irish family of Huguenot descent, the second son of Major John Noah Gossett (1793–1870) of the Rifle Brigade and his wife, Maria Margaret Driscoll (1796-1883).
+He was born in Charleville, County Cork, into a prominent Anglo-Irish family of Huguenot descent, the second son of Major John Noah Gossett (1793–1870) of the Rifle Brigade and his wife, Maria Margaret Driscoll (1796-1883).

-He was commissioned as a lieutenant in the Royal Engineers in 1840 and was deeply involved in the survey work in Britain 1840 to 1850.
-He was promoted captain in 1850.
+He was commissioned as a lieutenant in the Royal Engineers in 1840 and was involved in survey work in Britain 1840 to 1850.
+He was promoted to captain in November 1850.

 He was for his mapping work elected a Fellow of the Royal Society of Edinburgh in 1850, subsequent to his proposal by Charles Piazzi Smyth.

 Ceylon

-In 1855 Gossett was made 6th Surveyor General of Ceylon, succeeding W. H. Simms in this role, and holding the office until 1858.
+In September 1855 Gossett was appointed 6th Surveyor General of Ceylon, succeeding W. H. Simms, as which he served until 1858.
 He was succeeded by Charles Sims.
-He was active in recruiting assistants, interviewing in London; but failed to spot embezzlement by the survey's head clerk.
+He was active in recruiting and interviewing assistants in London, but failed to spot embezzlement by the survey's head clerk.

 British Columbia

+Gosset was appointed to the Royal Engineers, Columbia Detachment, as Colonial Treasurer, in November 1858, and arrived in Esquimalt on Christmas Day 1858.

-Gosset then served as Colonial Treasurer of British Columbia, arriving in November 1858.
-He clashed seriously with James Douglas, from 1860.
-He also uncovered book-keeping issues, and recommended the dismissal of Alexander Caulfield Anderson.
+He altercated with Colonel Richard Clement Moody's rival James Douglas, Governor of Vancouver Island, from 1860, and uncovered bookkeeping issues, and recommended the dismissal of Alexander Caulfield Anderson.

+He served as Colonial Treasurer and Postmaster of British Columbia until 1860, when he became treasurer of Vancouver Island.

-In the aftermath of the Fraser Canyon Gold Rush, coin was short in British Columbia.
-In 1861 Douglas sent Gosset, or the assayer Francis George Claudet, to San Francisco, for equipment to set up a local mint in New Westminster; in 1862 Gosset operated the mint.
+In 1861, during a shortage of coin in the colony, Douglas sent Gosset, and the assayer Francis George Claudet, to San Francisco, to obtain equipment to start a mint in New Westminster, which Gosset subsequently operated during 1862.
 Gosset was replaced as Treasurer in 1862.

+After British Columbia

-In 1873, he returned to Britain to take a more sedate role in a Science and Art Department in London.
+Gosset returned to England on sick leave in 1862 and resigned from the Royal Engineers in 1863.
+He was appointed to a Science and Art Department in London during 1873.
 He retired in 1894.

 He died on 19 May 1899 at 70 Edith Road in West Kensington in London.

 Family

-In 1852, Gosset at Eton, Berkshire married his cousin, Helena Dorothea Gosset (b.
+In 1852, Gosset at Eton, Berkshire, married his cousin, Helena Dorothea Gosset (b.
 1830), who was the daughter of Isaac Gosset (1782 – 1855) and the granddaughter of James Lind of Windsor.
 They had one son Ernest A. Gossett.